influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

     .crit(lambda: "stat" > crit OR "sigma" > critSig)

 ```
 Example 8 above shows that a lambda expression can be directly assigned to a variable.
-In the eval node a lamda statement is used which calls the sigma function.
+In the eval node a lambda statement is used which calls the sigma function.
 The alert node uses lambda expressions to define the log levels of given events.

 ##### GO Duration structures

 GO duration structures are generated internally whenever a duration literal is encountered in the script in a context to which a time duration can be applied.
 This syntax follows the same syntax present in [InfluxQL](https://docs.influxdata.com/influxdb/v1.3/query_language/spec/#literals).
 A duration literal is comprised of two parts: an integer and a duration unit.
-It is essentially an integer terminated by one or a pair of reserved characters, which represent a unit of time.
+It is essentially an integer terminated by one or a pair of reserved characters, which represents a unit of time.

 **Unit**  | **Meaning**
 -------|-----------------------------------------